 The Organization participates in a defined contribution pension plan organized under Section 403(b) of the Internal Revenue Code.
 This plan is administered by a separate corporation, the YMCA Retirement Fund, and covers all full-time employees upon completion of two years of service and all part-time employees after they have worked 1,000 hours in each of their two years of service.
-The Organization funded its contributions at an amount equal to 12% of eligible compensation from January 1, 2020 through June 11, 2020 and then lowered its contribution to 1% of eligible compensation.
-Effective May 14, 2021, the Organization increased its contribution to 8% of eligible compensation.
-Contributions are made on a monthly basis and amounted to \$919 and \$670 during the years ended December 31, 2022 and 2021, respectively.
+The Organization funded its contributions at an amount equal to 8% of eligible compensation.
+Contributions are made on a monthly basis and amounted to \$917 and \$919 during the years ended December 31, 2023 and 2022, respectively.